alicodesharp/dlx_blockdesigns/readme.txt

-This is an algorithm using Donald Knuth's algorithm x to find bblock designs.
+This is an algorithm used to find balanced incomplete block designs with \lambda = 1.

 IMPORTANT: